-These optional LEED and GreenPoint Rated credits cover efficient hot water heating and distribution, ENERGY STAR Lighting and Advanced ENERGY STAR Lighting, and ENERGY STAR Appliances.
+These optional LEED credits cover efficient hot water heating and distribution, ENERGY STAR Lighting and Advanced ENERGY STAR Lighting, and ENERGY STAR Appliances.
 These activities all reduce energy use.

-ENERGY STAR lighting and appliances need to be replaced with ENERGY STAR lighting and appliances in order for the cost saving benefits to continue beyond the initial product cycle when the lighting or appliance has to be replaced.
+Lighting and appliances need to be replaced with ENERGY STAR lighting and appliances in order for the cost saving benefits to continue beyond the initial product cycle when the lighting or appliance has to be replaced.
 Value and associated positive cost saving impacts are defined by: